Joseph Mitchell (writer): Biography

-Mitchell was born on July 27, 1908, on his maternal grandfather's farm near Fairmont, North Carolina, and was the son of Averette Nance and Elizabeth Amanda Parker Mitchell.
-He had five younger siblings: Jack, Elizabeth, Linda, Harry, and Laura.
-Mitchell's father, a fourth generation cotton and tobacco farmer, was a Southerner steeped in the values of the Baptist church, and he tried to instill these values into his children.
-As his eldest son, Averette hoped that Mitchell would someday take over the family business and continue the family's legacy.
+Mitchell was born on his maternal grandparents' farm near Fairmont, North Carolina, the son of Averette Nance and Elizabeth Amanda Parker Mitchell.
+He had five younger siblings; Jack, Elizabeth, Linda, Harry, and Laura.
+The family business was cotton and tobacco trading, and family money helped to support Mitchell throughout his life.
+He attended the University of North Carolina at Chapel Hill from 1925 to 1929 but failed to take a degree.